 These open text questions can be time-consuming to review, but they often provide the most useful input for improvement.

-All of these great survey data won’t do you much good, however, if it’s separated from the rest of your Learning Record Storage data.
-Fortunately, the Tin Can API makes it possible for survey data to integrate seamlessly with existing LRS and LMS setups.
+All of these great survey data won’t do you much good, however, if it’s separated from the rest of your LMS or Learning Record Store (LRS) data.
+Fortunately, the Tin Can API makes it possible for survey data to integrate seamlessly with existing LMS setups.

 Alchemer offers a simple yet robust integration via the Tin Can API, so you can harness the power of pre- and post-training surveys in your learning services initiatives.
 The integration takes only a few minutes to complete and can save tens of hours each month in manual data entry.